Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Follow Up with the Maintenance Phase

-After creatine loading, there comes the maintenance phase, in which you take a lower maintenance dose of 5 grams daily to keep adequate creatine levels [6] and avoid depleting creatine stores in your muscle mass.
+After creatine loading, is the maintenance phase where you take a lower maintenance dose of 5 grams daily to keep adequate creatine levels [7] and avoid depleting creatine stores in your muscle mass.

 No Need for Running a Creatine Cycle